-T HE challenge of deploying wide-area virtualization based network services recently spurred interest in both the business and the research communities: from a research perspective, this enables the networking communities to concurrently experiment with new Internet architectures and protocols, each running on an isolated instance of the physical network.
+The challenge of deploying wide-area virtualization based network services recently spurred interest in both the business and the research communities: from a research perspective, this enables the networking communities to concurrently experiment with new Internet architectures and protocols, each running on an isolated instance of the physical network.
 From a market perspective, this paradigm is appealing as it enables multiple infrastructure and service providers (InPs and SPs) to experiment with new business models that range from leasing their infrastructure to hosting multiple concurrent network services.

-A virtual network (VNET) is a set of virtual instances spanning a set of physical resources, e.g. processes and physical links, and by network service we mean the commodity supplied by the VNET, e.g. an online game or the access to a distributed virtual network testbed.
-Examples of service providers are content delivery networks, high-performance computing systems such as cluster-on-demand, or large-scale distributed testbed platforms (e.g. Emulab [38], GENI [2]).
+A slice (or virtual network) is a set of virtual instances spanning a set of physical resources, e.g. processes and physical links, and by network service we mean the commodity supplied by the slice, e.g. an online game or the access to a distributed virtual network testbed.
+Examples of service providers are content delivery networks, high performance computing systems such as cluster-on-demand, or large-scale distributed testbed platforms (e.g. Emulab [23], GENI [2].)
 InPs may cooperate or compete to provide such services themselves, or they could lease their resources to an SP.
-We consider a model in which a set of InPs receive a VNET request from an SP (or an intermediary "connectivity" provider [42]), and they then attempt to embed it in a distributed fashion: each InP independently submits a set of bids, and a distributed process is used to reach consensus.
+We consider a model in which a set of InPs receive a slice request from an SP (or an intermediary "connectivity" provider [26]), and try to embed it in a distributed fashion.